DETAILED ACTION

 With respect to claim 55, Usher teaches all of the limitations of claim 1, see above.
 Further, Usher teaches growing the recombinant plants and obtaining fatty acids from the seeds of transgenic plants which comprised the expression construct as confirmed by detecting the DsRed selectable marker which demonstrates expression of the transformed sequences (Usher, Page 10, Paragraphs 2-3; Usher, Page 10, Paragraph 5).

-With respect to claims 1, 8, 15, 21, 29-30, 32, 42, 47, 50, 52 and 55 Usher does not explicitly teach recombinant plants having reduced expression or activity of a gene encoding an enzyme involved in the synthesis of very long chain fatty acids (VLCFAs).
+With respect to claims 1, 8, 15, 29-30, 32, 42, 47, 50, 52, 55 and 68 Usher does not explicitly teach recombinant plants having reduced expression or activity of a gene encoding an enzyme involved in the synthesis of very long chain fatty acids (VLCFAs), recombinant plants comprising a ∆15-desaturase or recombinant plants having a GA content of below 10% based on the total fatty acid content of the seed.

-At the time of filing it would have been obvious to modify the plants and methods of Usher by generating a mutant FAE1 gene in these plants.
-This would have been obvious because the method of Usher is drawn to Camelina sativa plants having elevated levels of EPA and DHA, two fatty acids which are produced from the 18 carbon α-linolenic acid precursor, while Ozseyhan is also drawn to Camelina sativa plants having improved oil characteristics.
+At the time of filing it would have been obvious to modify the plants and methods of Usher by providing different combinations of exogenous genes and mutations in order to produce plants and plant parts having an optimal fatty acid profile which include seeds having optimal seed oils.
+These modifications include introducing an exogenous ∆15-desaturase as taught by Ruiz-López and generating a mutant FAE1 gene in these plants as taught by Ozseyhan and the specific fatty acid profile would include reduced GA content as taught by Usher.
+This would have been obvious because the method of Usher is drawn to Camelina sativa plants having elevated levels of EPA and DHA, two fatty acids which are produced from the 18 carbon α-linolenic acid precursor, Ruiz-López is drawn to Arabidopsis thaliana plants having enhanced accumulation of omega-3 long chain polyunsaturated acids including EPA and DHA, while Ozseyhan is also drawn to Camelina sativa plants having improved oil characteristics.
 Specifically, Ozseyhan teaches that fae1 mutant plants have decreased levels of VLCFAs which are undesirable and increased levels of 18 carbon fatty acids including α-linolenic acid.
-As such it would have been obvious to generate fae1 mutants in the transgenic plants of Usher in order to decrease undesirable VLCFAs and to increase the pool of α-linolenic acid in these plants.
+As such it would have been obvious to introduce the ∆15-desaturase of Ruiz-López and to generate fae1 mutants in the transgenic plants of Usher in order to decrease undesirable VLCFAs to below 10% and to increase the pool of α-linolenic acid in these plants.

-With respect to claim 2, Usher and Ozseyhan collectively teach all of the limitations of claim 1, see above.
+With respect to claim 2, Usher, Ruiz-López and Ozseyhan collectively teach all of the limitations of claim 1, see above.

-With respect to claim 2, Usher and Ozseyhan do not explicitly teach the Camelina sativa cell further comprising a nucleic acid sequence encoding a phytoene synthase gene.
+With respect to claim 2, Usher, Ruiz-López and Ozseyhan do not explicitly teach the Camelina sativa cell further comprising a nucleic acid sequence encoding a phytoene synthase gene.

 With respect to claim 2, Gomez-Cano provides evidence that Camelina sativa possesses a gene Csa13g019990.1 which is the Camelina ortholog of Arabidopsis thaliana phytoene synthase.
 Therefore, Gomez-Cano provides evidence that possessing a nucleic acid encoding a phytoene synthase gene is an intrinsic characteristic of Camelina sativa cells.

-In light of this evidence it is clear that Usher as evidenced by Gomez-Cano in view of Ozseyhan collectively teach all of the limitations of claim 2.
+In light of this evidence it is clear that Usher as evidenced by Gomez-Cano in view of Ruiz-López and Ozseyhan collectively teach all of the limitations of claim 2.

 Conclusion